tonykieling/barChart/README.md

 4. X-Axis features has:
   * setXLabel - it can receive "month" or "number" as a X label,
   * setXLabelStarts - for the cases above, the system can start in a specific month or number.
 If month, the others labels will be filled automatically,
-  * setXLabelInc - applied to "numbers", it can increase (positive number) or decrease (for negative numbers,
+  * setXLabelInc - applied to "numbers", it can increase (positive number) or decrease (for negative numbers),
   * setColumnsFont - font's size,
   * setColumnWithLabel (true or false) - it turns on or off the labels for the columns,
   * setLabelColumnPos - positioning of the label related to the column.
 It can be *top*, *bottom*, *middle* or *over*,